[Remember to identify yourself and the Clubs Call sign every 10 minutes]

 The Kings County Radio Club offers a Technical Net on the second and fourth Wednesdays of each month, on this repeater, at 9 PM.
 All licensed amateurs are welcome to join and participate, either with a question or a comment or an answer to an earlier question.
 Roy AC2GS will be the host, and Milen KG2C will be the co-host.
 Each session includes a TechNet Puzzle, available weeks before the TechNet on our Club website, for discussion.
 Those without the ability to receive our repeater’s signal can use our Internet stream, http://live.KC2RC.com to listen to the TechNet live, and archives of the audio are available on our Club website.

 The Kings County Radio Club offers a 10 Meter Radio Net every Sunday morning at 11 AM, we are looking for a permanent Net Control Operator.
 If you are interested in the position please contact a member of the Club’s Executive Board.
 We usually meet at 28.380 MHz Upper Sideband.
-Everyone, both member, and non-member alike is invited to check-in and “chew the rag” a bit!
+Everyone, both member, and non-member alike are invited to check-in and “chew the rag” a bit!
 It is streamed live via http://live.KC2RC.com for those that either have no 10 Meter capability or when radio propagations conditions are poor.

 Keep 10 Meters alive!